AppliedLogicSystems/ALSProlog/docs/src_help_md/md_help/tell1.md

  - 'telling/1' : returns the name of the standard output stream
  - 'told/0' : closes the standard output stream
 ---
-`tell/1` — sets the standard output stream

-`telling/1` — returns the name of the standard output stream

-`told/0` — closes the standard output stream

 ## FORMS